 Once you have a clear understanding of your incoming and outgoing expenses, and you’ve identified ways to cut back.
 Then start automating your savings.
 Even if it’s $20 per paycheck, have your bank automatically transfer that money into some type of savings account.
 This has been one of the most successful strategies for me; if I don’t have the money in my account, I can’t spend it!
 And my stress levels reduce because I know I’m doing what I can to save.

 (P.S. you can try Amazon Prime FREE for a 30-Day Trial here)

 - Instantly watch thousands of movies and TV episodes

 - Get unlimited FREE two-day shipping on any order!

-Worrying about our heath – and the health of our loved ones – is another stressor at the top of the list.
+Worrying about our health – and the health of our loved ones – is another stressor at the top of the list.
 And often times one of the biggest stressors in this regard is the “unknown.”
 Lack of certainty breeds stress, and this is especially true when the situation is out of our control.
 What’s more, with a cruel twist of fate, stress causes negative health effects as well, impacting us even further.
-It’s a double edged sword.
+It’s a double-edged sword.

 How can we manage our health-related stress?

 First of all, find support.
 Whether you meet with a group of people experiencing a similar situation, or your reach out to close friends or family members, it’s important to feel a connection and know that you’re supported.

 You might also try journaling to help you process your feelings; often times we are so overwhelmed when health stress hits, that we can’t even name our emotions.
 It’s incredibly important to understand how we’re feeling, however, because it makes it easier to process those feeling.
 So spend some time to reflect.